 Matching your goals and needs with the right strategy is the key to the best results.

 How much is the tuition?
 Do I have to make a payment now?

 Tuition for Happiness and the Highly Sensitive Person, part I is $259.
 You will also have the expense of the text, usually less than $20, and the cost of phoning in to the teleconference line.
-Check out the bottom of this page to save on enrolling for parts one and two together.
+Check out the bottom of this page to save by enrolling for parts one and two together.

 No, you don't have to pay tuition now.
 First, you are invited to schedule a twenty-minute phone conversation with your HSP coach and instructor Celeste O’Brien to discuss your goals for the course.
 Your questions can be answered before you register.
 Simply click on Contact and leave your phone number and the best times to call you.
-Most calls can be returned within 24 hours.

 Will I be happy with the results of the class?

 I believe the class will be valuable, but if it is not, I will gladly offer a refund.
 After the class, if you are not fully satisfied, I will refund your tuition minus a $25.00 registration fee.
 Just send an email with the reason for asking for the refund within thirty days after the final week’s meeting.

 In addition to our refund policy, you have a retake option.
 If you have a valid reason for not completing the five-week class, you can transfer to the next class offered.
 You will be asked to re-attend from the beginning.
 Once a group has formed, it can be disruptive to bring in a new person mid-way through, so we ask you to begin back at the beginning.